TIP: Apply as soon as you can.

-If you are a private organization you are strongly urged seek an established non-profit as a co-sponsor for your Grant or Sponsorship Request.
+If you are a private organization you must seek an established non-profit as a fiscal partner (or co-sponsor) for your Grant or Sponsorship Request.

 This partnership insures that you are not taxed on the award by the IRS.

 - The non-profit fiscal partner may charge an administration fee of up to 5%.
 This cost should be included in the Applicant’s request and budget.

 - Co-Sponsored Grant and Sponsorship Applications should be completed and signed by both the Applicant and the Fiscal Partner, then submitted to the PTSSD Secretary.

-- If applying for a Grant, the Applicant along with their Co-Sponsor are invited to come to the SSD Board meeting and give a 15-minute presentation about their organization and the nature of their request.
+- If applying for a Grant, the Applicant along with their Fiscal Partner are invited to come to the SSD Board meeting and give a 15-minute presentation about their organization and the nature of their request.
 A five-minute Q&A will follow.
 (Via zoom: you will be given an approximate start time.
 In-person: Please allow at least one to two hours of time if you are presenting)

 - If awarded, Reports are due to the PTSSD from the Applicant on the dates agreed upon in the signed Grant Agreement.
 If these Reports are not submitted, the Applicant is ineligible for further Requests.

 The PTSSD will make a reasonable attempt to procure these reports.
 The fiscal partner is responsible for attempting to obtain these reports, as well.

 All Grant and Sponsorship Recipients…

 Applicants (and Fiscal Partners) must sign Agreements in order to receive a check on the FIRST WEDS evening of the month AFTER the request is approved.

 Unused Grant or Sponsorship funds are to be reimbursed to Penn Treaty SSD by the date the the Final Report is due.
 The recipient may request to reallocate unused funds or extend the term of the award in writing.
 Email these requests with an explanation, budget and estimates (as needed) to firstname.lastname@example.org

 How To Apply